-Jeremy specialises in corporate and commercial law, focussing on private equity and venture capital, mergers and acquisitions and information and communications technology.
+Jeremy specialises in corporate and commercial law, focusing on private equity and venture capital, mergers and acquisitions and information and communications technology.

 Jeremy advises clients on a range of matters, including the structuring and establishment of venture capital funds, sale and purchase agreements, limited partnership agreements, joint venture agreements, shareholders’ agreements and other commercial contracts such as supply, distribution and agency arrangements.